linux-nerd/gatsby-ap-blog/content/blog/2020-06-12-currency-converter-a-browser-extension.md

 ## Firefox

+Follow below steps to run the extension on `Mozilla`

 * Open `Firefox` and navigate to `about:debugging`.
 * Click on `This Firefox` on the left hand side.
 * Click on `Load Temporary Add-on`